mattermost/mattermost-developer-documentation/site/content/contribute/mobile/developer-setup/_index.md

 ##### MacOs

-While MacOs supply a ruby environment, it is being deprecated and it will only suffice if your architecture is intel based.
-For M1 it is recommended to install ruby via homebrew
+While MacOS supplies a Ruby environment, it's being deprecated and it will only suffice if your architecture is Intel-based.
+For M1-based architecture, it's recommended to install Ruby using Homebrew.

 ```sh
 $ brew install ruby